 The World Matchplay gets under way on July 18th and as one of darts’ greatest competitions it’s likely to bring about some great moments.

 There have certainly been plenty in the past, so we’ve counted down the greatest moments in World Matchplay history.

 In 2017 it was time to say goodbye to a legend.
 Phil Taylor was into the last year of his career and this was set to be his final World Matchplay.
 His walk-on in the tournament was both incredible and emotional.
 As his accolades were listed off before he walked to the stage, the world realised the magnitude of his career.
 ‘Record-breaking’ and ‘history-making’ were the perfect way to describe it.

 Taylor dominated the World Matchplay, winning it an incredible 16 times, and rounded it all off by landing his final title in 2017.
-He beat two-time defending champion Michael van Gerwen and former champion Adrian Lewis on his way to the final, before an impressive performance against Peter Wright saw him lift the trophy for the final time.
+He beat two-time defending champion Michael van Gerwen and former champion Adrian Lewis on his way to the World Matchplay final, before an impressive performance against Peter Wright saw him lift the trophy for the last time.
 A fitting farewell to a legend.

 Harrington and Baxter produce a thriller

-One of the most thrilling finals in darting history occurred in the 1998 World Matchplay final.
+One of the most thrilling finals in World MatchPlay Darts history occurred in the 1998 World Matchplay Darts final.
 Rod Harrington and Ronnie Baxter went head-to-head and produced an enthralling game of arrows with a spectacular ending.

 Baxter led for most of the game, finishing legs in style.
 However, Harrington’s stubbornness meant he took the clash to a tie-break after his opponent had missed a match dart at double top.
 From there he then went on to win the game in style after checking out on a superb 125.